Jacob-Lasky/ISeeTV/README.md

 ## Project Roadmap
 Check out the project roadmap here:
 - https://github.com/users/Jacob-Lasky/projects/6/views/1

+# Guide and Channel proxy
+## Major Focus
+As I've continued working on this project, I realize that I'm working on two distinct features; an EPG/M3U proxy similar to xTeVe and a video-player.
+The aspect that is missing from other proxies is that TV is dynamic and program-based.
+Sure, channels can be an important indicator of my interest in the show.
+BBC always has news playing, ESPN always has sports playing.
+But what if I want to watch a top-25 NCAA football or basketball matchup?
+It might be playing on my local news station, on ESPN, CBS or even some channel I've never seen.
+I want to be able to filter the channels I reveal to an IPTV player based on a channel name or a program name.
+And I want to do this dynamically so that my guide is 'on demand' and easy to scroll through instead of full of fluff that simply adds noise.

+Today, my focus is on fleshing out the proxy while maintaining ISeeTV's spirit of ease.
+My plans for this phase of the project are on the roadmap but broadly can be broken down into the following pieces:
+- [ ] Strong foundational database design
+- [ ] UI for managing IPTV streams
+- [ ] Powerful built-in filters for creating M3U playlists
+- [ ] Plugin-based filters for ever more fine-tuned refining of playlists
+- [ ] Easily editable final M3U
+- [ ] Explorable inital M3U, filtered M3U and final M3U

+As an aside, the video player is a much more difficult challenge and there are tons of different tools that do this well - although not as a self-hosted client, which is why I still see value in that side of the project.

+# Video Player and UI
+The development of this is currently on hold as I flesh out the M3U proxy.
+The video player works.
+It isn't beautiful and is loaded with bugs.
+But it's in an MVP for my purposes!

 ## Known Bugs
 - When the EPG goes past the 12am mark (00:00), it counts upwards starting at 25.
 This is a limitation added by the Planby library.
 I will be transitioning out of this library but I wanted to get something working before I built my own EPG handler.